gribbler25/Portfolio1/README.md

 This basic first Portfolio highlights new HTML and advanced CSS skills and understanding that I acquired in the first 2 weeks of Coding Bootcamp.

-I used Flexbox properties and media queries to help the website adjust better to different screen sizes with some success, though with more practice and deeper understnading I will be able to make this Portfolio more seamlessly responsive.
+I used Flexbox properties and media queries to help the website adjust better to different screen sizes with some success, though with more practice and deeper understanding I will be able to make this Portfolio more seamlessly responsive.

 ##Some of the challenges I faced: